 - Two bottles that drink deliciously right now

 - Hard-to-find wines: selected by Matt Stamp and Ryan Stetins, founders of Compline

-- Access: club perks in the Restaurant and in our new Wine Shop opening in fall 2022
+- Access: club perks in the Restaurant and in our new Wine Shop

 - Flexibility: See the wines before committing, skip a month if you want, and cancel anytime.

 Terms and Conditions: We can ship wine clubs to certain states, but not all.
 Local laws and regulations change frequently.
 We will contact you and issue a refund if we are unable to ship to your state.

 HOT WEATHER: Ground shipping during periods of hot weather may cause damage to wine.
 During summer months, we prefer to HOLD wine club shipments until the weather cools down.
 If you want to receive your wines immediately, please contact us at firstname.lastname@example.org to discuss alternative shipping options.